Science, Agriculture - Food

 Objectives

-The IMHE training aims at deepening the knowledge on the diversity of microorganisms (prokaryotes, eukaryotes and viruses) and their interactions with their host(s) and their biotic and abiotic environment(s).
+The IMHE program aims to deepen knowledge about the diversity of microorganisms (prokaryotes, eukaryotes, and viruses) and their interactions with their host(s) and their biotic and abiotic environments.

 The specific objectives are: